Today you’ll learn the best RSI settings for day trading. This indicator is popular to traders to find suitable set-ups.

 In this 2-period RSI pullback trading strategy, we are looking for long entries only to avoid the disadvantages of shorting stocks.

-I backtested it, and surprisingly it is a reliable system for day trading.
+I back tested it, and it is a reliable system for day trading.

-- Buy, when the cumulative RSI(2) is below five
+- Buy, when the cumulative RSI(2) is below five; Oversold level.

 - Sell, when RSI crosses above 65.